Martin Dunne (Gaelic footballer): Club

 Dunne played with Cavan Gaels from underage level, and progressed to the club's senior team.

 Dunne did not feature in the Gaels county championship success in 2007, as he was playing with the club's minor team.
 He joined the senior team for their Ulster Club campaign.
 On 21 October, Dunne made his debut, scoring a point in the Gaels' preliminary round win over St Eunan's.

 On 19 October 2008, Dunne came on as a substitute against Denn in his first Cavan Senior Football Championship final scoring a point in their 0-15 to 0-8 win.

 Dunne started a county final for the first time in 2009, with the Gaels facing Denn for the second year in a row.
 Dunne scored two points as the Gaels had a comfortable win.

 After surrendering their title to Kingscourt Stars in 2010, Cavan Gaels faced Castlerahan in the 2011 decider.
 Dunne top-scored with 1-4 from play as the Cavan town club reclaimed the senior crown.

 On 13 October 2013, Dunne was at corner forward as the Gaels returned to the county final, facing Ballinagh.
 Dunne kicked four points but Ballinagh upset the odds to claim their first senior title.

 Dunne was joint-captain of the Gaels in 2014, but didn't feature for much of the championship through injury.
 On 11 October, Dunne came on as a late substitute in the county final against Kingscourt.
 A late point from Micheál Lyng secured the title for the Gaels, while Dunne lifted the cup with joint-captain Eamonn Reilly after the game.

 It would be 2017 before Cavan Gaels would reach the county final again.
-On 8 October, Dunne was in the full forward line as they faced Castlerahan, scoring 0-2 in theire five-point win.
+On 8 October, Dunne was in the full forward line as they faced Castlerahan, scoring 0-2 in their five-point win.
 The Gaels would later defeat Lámh Dhearg and Derrygonnelly to reach the Ulster Club final.
 On 26 November, Dunne was at corner forward as Cavan Gaels faced Slaughtneil in the Ulster final.
 Dunne top-scored for the Gaels with 0-4, but Slaughtneil were comfortable winners.